HAMPTON SAILING CLUB

 - Registration will be on arrival at Hampton Sailing Club

-- Entry forms for each event sailed must be submitted with the £10 entry fee (per event and cash, cheque or card only) before racing.
+- Entry forms for each event sailed must be submitted with the £10 entry fee (per event and cash or cheque only) before racing.

 - Sailing Instructions will be available at registration.

-- There will be a briefing for competitors in the vicinity of the club house at a time to be designated by the Principal Race Officer.
+- There will be a briefing for competitors in the vicinity of the club house at a time to be designated by the Principal Race Officer approximately 10.40

 - 3 Races, the warning signal for Race 1 will not be before 10:55 hrs